 Management is required to consider events subsequent to the financial statement date for potential adjustment to or disclosure in the financial statements.
-Therefore, Management has evaluated subsequent events through November 16, 2022, the date which the financial statements were available for issue.
+Therefore, Management has evaluated subsequent events through October 10, 2023, the date which the financial statements were available for issue and noted no events which met the criteria for recognition or disclosure.